-Perspective: Written financial policies and procedures will provide a basis for proper internal controls over financial reporting.

-Recommendation: Design and implement written financial policies and procedures that include internal controls over financial reporting to ensure that all financial balances are properly recorded in the general ledger.
+- Perspective: Written financial policies and procedures will provide a basis for proper internal controls over financial reporting. - Recommendation: Design and implement written financial policies and procedures that include internal controls over financial reporting to ensure that all financial balances are properly recorded in the general ledger.
 These controls should provide for adequate and timely reconciliation of the balances and include proper review and supervision.
-Consider hiring a consultant to assist with this process, if needed.
+Consider hiring a consultant to assist with this process, if needed. - Status: The City implemented policies and procedures to partially correct this matter.
+However, this is an ongoing issue.
+Refer to finding 2022-001.